tom-foley/TS-Calculator-GUI/README.md

 ##  Demo
-![Alt text](CalculatorGUI_Demo.gif?raw=true "CalculatorGUI Demo")
+![Alt text](CalculatorGUI_Demo.gif?raw=true "CalculatorGUI Demo") This calculator can handle much larger and more complex inputs -- see the examples at [TS-Calculator](https://github.com/tom-foley/TS-Calculator "TS-Calculator").
+This GIF just is just a quick demo of the calculator interface and basic input.

 ##  Usage
 By cloning this repo, you will already have the compiled JS/CSS necessary to run the GUI on your local machine -- all you have to do is fire up a local server (python's `SimpleHTTPServer` is easiest on linux machines, however, a simple node server may be easier on windows) and browse to localhost:8080, where 8080 is the port the local server is running on.